 How to get rid of warts?

-Warts, also known as viral warts, are benign skin growths caused by the HPV virus, which enters the body through small skin injuries.
+Warts, also known as viral warts, are benign skin growths caused by the HPV virus, which enters the body through small cuts in the skin.
 These rough bumps, resembling cauliflower, often appear in children and individuals with weakened immune systems.
-Treatment can involve home remedies, over-the-counter products, and professional dermatological procedures.
+Treatment can be done using home remedies, over-the-counter medications, or professional dermatological procedures.
 Maintaining proper hygiene can help prevent the formation and recurrence of these growths.

 What are warts and where do they come from?

-Warts, also known as verrucas, are benign skin changes caused by the HPV virus.
-It enters the body through small skin injuries, such as minor cuts or scrapes.
+Warts, also known as viral warts, are benign skin growths caused by the HPV virus.
+It enters the body through minor skin damage, such as small cuts or abrasions.
 Infection can occur through direct contact as well as touching contaminated objects.

-Warts appear as hard, rough bumps, often resembling cauliflower.
-They may often have visible black dots on them, which are actually tiny blood vessels.
+Warts appear as hard, rough lumps, often resembling cauliflower.
+Black dots are often visible on them, which are actually tiny blood vessels.

 There are several types of warts.
-The most common ones include common warts (mostly found on hands) and plantar warts (occurring on the soles of the feet and often causing pain).
+The most common ones include common warts (mostly found on the hands) and plantar warts (appearing on the feet and often causing pain).
 Flat warts typically appear on the face, while genital warts occur in the genital area.

-Home remedies for warts often utilize natural ingredients.
-Many people turn to proven methods in the hope of reducing unwanted skin changes.
-The following therapies are commonly used:
+Home remedies for warts often use natural ingredients.
+Many people opt for proven methods in the hope of reducing unwanted skin changes.
+Therapies include:

-• juice from greater celandine herb, which is intended to inhibit the division of wart cells,
+• celandine juice, which is intended to inhibit the division of wart cells,

-• garlic poultices, valued for their antiseptic properties,
+• garlic compresses, valued for their antiseptic properties,

 • apple cider vinegar, whose effects are sometimes compared to salicylic acid,

-• essential oils, such as tea tree or lemon,
+• essential oils, such as tea tree or lemon oil,

 • aloe vera,